ssborbis/ContextSearch-web-ext/README.md

 Highlighting can be removed from a page by pressing ESC

 #### Highlight Options
-Search results are marked an alternating color scheme to distinguish between separate words ( if enabled ).
+Search results are marked with an alternating color scheme to distinguish between separate words ( if enabled ).
 Four sets of background and foreground colors can be chosen using color pickers.

 Results can be marked as either foreground / background colors, or as underlines to be less obtrusive.
 The opacity of the background color can also be changed.